Richard Lutz reports on a nation riven in two.

-Her delivery, says the columnist, is benevolent, kindly.
-The content is pure vanilla froth, a series of words stripped of meaning, devoid of weight.
-Ivanka tells the Wichita State University graduates: “Your journey to today didn’t come without determination, sacrifices, grit, sweat…but you persevered.”
-And later: “The achievement of the hero is one he is ready for…the one he is ready for is the one that he gets.”
+Her delivery is described as benevolent, kindly.
+The content is pure vanilla froth, a series of words stripped of meaning, devoid of weight, full of cod advice as if grabbed from a rambling bad Robert Frost poem.
+Ivanka tells the Wichita State University graduates: “The achievement of the hero is one he is ready for…the one he is ready for is the one that he gets.”

-I had to read that twice to grab the gist of that last little corker, delivered in a deathly flat tone, says the columnist, by an Ivanka similiar to the villainess of a teen dystopian film.
+I had to read that twice to grab the gist of that little corker, delivered in a deathly flat tone.
+The FT columnist says Ivanka is reminiscent of the villainess in a teen dystopian film.

-The message is close to childish.
+The Trumpian message is childish.
 It’s that simplistic, that boneheaded, as empty as a bubble.
-And dangerous, too, as it’s geared for an audience that wants to digest this meatball psychology and to be nourished by her gobbledespeak.
+And dangerous, too, as if it’s geared for an audience that wants to digest this meatball psychology and to be nourished by her gobbledespeak.

 i purposely didn’t click Ivanka Trump’s YouTube speech.
 Ditto for digging deep to find out more about The Road Not Taken.
 And for good reason; I’m intrigued by what these two articles collectively signal.
 After all, communications sociologist Marshall McLuhan did say half a century ago that the medium is the message.
 And the message here is of a riven country, one cracking right down the middle.
 And one that the media is happy to doubly portray.
 The Financial Times did just that, unintentionally.
 The US is a Janus nation.
 A nation split by a surfeit of wealth, the stain of poverty, an unresolved racial issue and duelling dual identities.

 As for Ivanka, of course, she’s no fool, whatever you think of the corroded Trump dynasty.
 I think she is street smart, actually.
 I firmly believe she will soon work hard to enlarge her public persona.
-And for one reason.
-I have a feeling that her father has secretly stashed away billions in a slush fund.
-And the reason: To bankroll his daughter into the White House later this decade.
+And for one reason: I have a feeling that her father has secretly stashed away billions in a slush fund.
+And the reason is to bankroll his daughter into the White House later this decade.
 After all, “The achievement of the hero is one she is ready for….”
 Et cetera et cetera et cetera.